mripv6/piperInstall/README.md

 I need to thank Claude AI and ChatGPT for assistance!
 Claude was awesome for developing the scripts.
 I still had to troubleshoot, but it would have taken weeks for me to write them.
 Be careful with ChatGPT, it only remembers so far back into the chat.
 It will rewrite parts of the script that worked.
+Also, thanks to K3CT and PE1EEC for their help.

 # Getting Started